 Once the peanut filling device has been closed, the oil filling device automatically opens up, followed by the sugar filling device.
 It is also important for industrial scales in processing equipment to be able to communicate with computers.
 High quality scales, such as those manufactured by Arlyn Scales, offer USB and Ethernet ports for universal connectivity.

 Ready To Improve Your Operations?

 Arlyn Scales is a factory direct scale manufacturer that can work with you to integrate our scales and weighing devices into your existing systems.
-Feel free to call us at 800-645-4301 or contact us via web today and find a weighing solution that meets your exact needs.
+Feel free to contact us via web today and find a weighing solution that meets your exact needs.